Planning-nl/vue3-i18n/README.md

 # Vue3-i18n

-This is a lightweight and type safe i18n library for [Vue 3](https://github.com/vuejs/vue-next) applications.
+This is a lightweight and typesafe frontend internationalization library for [Vue 3](https://github.com/vuejs/vue-next) applications.

 ## Basic Features
 * define **translation objects**
 * get and set the **active locale(s)**
-* use these translations using compact syntax
+* compact syntax for usage in vue templates
-* mutate existing translation objects

 ## Why Vue3-i18n?
-* Simple, easy to understand
+* Simple, small and easy to understand
-* Small in size
 * Ergonomic syntax
 * Fast (translates 3M items per second)
 * Flexible and extensible
-* Type safe
+* Typesafe
 * IDE features such as *find usages* and *rename*
 * Locales and translations are reactive (@vue/reactivity)
-* Provides extensible translations for modules and libraries
+* Extensible translations for modules and libraries

 ## Installation